reupen/aiogithub/README.md

 asyncio- and aiohttp-based Python 3.5 GitHub API client.

 Note: This library is a work in progress.
+So far, select read operations have been implemented.

 ## A simple example